olihawkins/sveltevis/README.md

 The priorities for future work are:

 1. Create more geometry components
-2. Develop a general approach to event handling to support pop-ups and other interactive components
+2. Develop an approach to event handling to support pop-ups and other interactive components
-3. Develop a general approach to implementing animation
+3. Develop an approach to implementing animation

 ## Trying the components